microsoft/TypeScript-Website/packages/playground-handbook/URL Structure.md

 The playground will try to retain any non-compiler option setting during URL updates, this is to ensure that Playground plugins can read/write their own parameters which the Playground avoids interfering with.

-#### URL Length Limits
+### URL Length Limits

-It's possible to hit a URL length limit with a long enough code sample, in those cases we'd recommend looking into the [Playground plugins](..?) section which we're about to go to next.
+It's possible to hit a URL length limit with a long enough code sample you could use a [Gist Playgrounds](..?) or we'd recommend looking into the [Playground plugins](..?) section to find a URL shortener, which we're about to go to next.
+'s a special